sophiamersmann/friendly-charts/README.md

 ## Features

-You ✨ **bring your own chart** ✨ and Friendly Charts will:
+You ✨ bring your own chart ✨ and Friendly Charts will:

-- **expose a chart description** to screen readers
+- expose a chart description to screen readers
-- **make your chart keyboard accessible**, allowing screen reader users to explore charts via keyboard interactions
+- make your chart keyboard accessible, allowing screen reader users to explore charts via keyboard interactions

 Friendly Charts exports a number of functions that expect a DOM element as input.
-Friendly Charts is **framework agnostic** but in Svelte and Solid, for example, the exported functions can be applied as **use directives/actions**.
+Friendly Charts is framework agnostic but in Svelte and Solid, for example, the exported functions can be applied as use directives/actions.

 The interaction design for keyboard accessible charts is borrowed from [Visa Chart Components](https://developer.visa.com/pages/chart-components):